 Preparing for the Birth of a Child (Blessingway Ceremony)

-The Community Mikveh at American Jewish University offers a half-hour appointment to those who observe the laws of niddah or monthly family purity.
-Traditionally, Jewish couples refrain from intimacy during a woman’s menstrual cycle.
-Immersing in the mikveh marks the point at which the couple may resume intimacy.
-For monthly users of the mikveh we offer an annual pass that greatly reduces the fee for use.
+The Community Mikvah at American Jewish University offers a half-hour appointment to those who observe the laws of niddah or monthly family purity.
+Traditionally, Jewish couples refrain from intimacy during the menstrual period.
+Immersing in the mikvah marks the point at which the couple may resume intimacy.
+For monthly users of the mikvah we offer an annual pass that greatly reduces the fee for use.

-Other reasons that people visit the mikveh include:
+Other reasons that people visit the mikvah include:

 - Celebrations (birthdays, anniversaries, graduations, etc.)

 - Illness and Healing (diagnosis, chemotherapy, surgery, sober milestones, etc.)

 - Personal Transitions (retirement, divorce, coming out, gender transitions, etc.)

 - Fertility (fertility treatments, pregnancy loss, adoption, surrogacy, etc.)